“Oh no, we’re out of technicians.”

 One way to accommodate your technicians is to switch up your balance methods.
 Balancing the commercial truck tires which come through your service shops on a static balance machine takes a lot of time and precision to address a tire’s radial imbalance.
 And if you’re focused on delivering the best possible balance for your customers, you may take extra steps to try and eliminate both the radial and lateral runout, requiring extra skills and more expensive machinery to simulate the road forces those tires may experience once they leave the shop.

-IMI offers a solution to your challenge: IMI FLEXX.
+We offer a solution to your challenge: IMI FLEXX.
 IMI FLEXX is the only adaptive internal tire balancing solution available on the market that provides your customers an added benefit in balancing: it actively responds to changes in load, speed, and road conditions while constantly balancing the wheel-end assembly.
 IMI FLEXX uses Dual Force technology to address a tire’s uniformity, radial, and lateral imbalances – along with the tangential and road forces exerted on a tire during its lifetime.
 And the best news for you and your service techs: it’s a drop-in bag.
 The internal tire balancing solution IMI FLEXX eliminates the need for you to use your veteran, skilled technicians on a time-consuming balance machine, allowing you to be more productive in your shops and deliver a better tire balance solution to your customers.

-At IMI, we understand the unique challenges facing commercial tire dealers and fleets performing their own service work – and we’re here to help.
+We understand the unique challenges facing commercial tire dealers and fleets performing their own service work – and we’re here to help.
 We can work with your teams to understand what bottlenecks you feel in your service departments and how our solutions might take some of that struggle out of the mix.
 Our passion is finding solutions to challenges to make you as productive and profitable as possible.
 Want to talk about how we can help?
 Reach out of one of our knowledgeable representatives today!